-Course Description: This course is a continuation of Music Survey I. Focus for this course is on continued progress learning an instrument or voice, history of pop music and movie music, and student composition.
-Students will continue to explore music in a hands-on laboratory setting, including but not limited to: playing an instrument, using electronic and internet means to record and create their own arrangements of tunes, composing their own tunes, charting trends in pop music and movie music, researching composers and/or bands, and exploring other student-generated topics.
+Course Description: This course covers more topics in Music.
+Focus for this course is on learning an instrument or voice, world music, history of pop music and movie music, and student composition.
+Students will explore music in a hands-on laboratory setting, including but not limited to: playing an instrument, using electronic and internet means to record and create their own arrangements of tunes, composing their own tunes, charting trends in pop music and movie music, researching composers and/or bands, and exploring other student-generated topics.
 This class will serve as a stepping stone to performance-based ensembles.
+Music Survey I and II can be taken in any order, but not repeated